App-Choreography/GitHubProfileLeague/README.md

 > ##### Will be regularly updated.

-Once all spaces are filled, the competition will begin!
-2 more entries needed!

 ## What is *GitHub Profile League* ?
 👉 Do you want to have the best GitHub profile README?